ClevelandMuseumArt/developer-code-test/README.md

 A 5-table SQLite database has been provided.
 The database contains a table of 100 artworks, a table of creators, a table of departments, and 2 linking tables containing the relationships between artworks, departments, and creators.

-Using python, write a script that extracts the data from the tables and writes them to a single array of JSON objects.
+Using python, write a script that extracts the data from the tables and writes them into a JSON representation.
 Each object should contain all the information relevant to an artwork.
 Write the resulting data to a file.

 ## Part 2: Front-End Data Presentation